marionebl/jaketrent-blog/content/post/send-props-to-children-react.md

   - "js"
   - "react"
 description: Sometimes you'll want to pass properties from a parent component to children components.
 Here's how to do it.
-keywords: js, react, components, render children, this.props.children, child props, child properties
+metaKeywords: js, react, components, render children, this.props.children, child props, child properties
 published: true
 image: https://i.imgur.com/DXuSNbw.png
 ---